bright/new-www/src/mdData/blog/2021-05-22-migrating-away-from-bintray-jcenter-when-there-is-no-alternative-repository.md

 [MockK](https://github.com/mockk/mockk/)), you won't be able to simply change the version somewhere in your Gradle config file.

-In order to update a transitive dependency version, you can use the [constrains](https://docs.gradle.org/6.8.3/userguide/dependency_constraints.html)
+To update a transitive dependency version, you can use the [constrains](https://docs.gradle.org/6.8.3/userguide/dependency_constraints.html)
 like: